gkjohnson/js-framerate-optimizer/README.md

 ##### options.continuallyRefine

-By default the optimizer will stop trying to optimize and tweak the page once the target framerate is hit or no more tweaks can run and will never try to improve quality of the page again after the first iteration.
+By default the optimizer will stop trying to optimize and optimization the page once the target framerate is hit or no more optimizations can run and will never try to improve quality of the page again after the first iteration.

 This option allows the optimizer to ping pong between improving performance and quality continually to keep a steady framerate.
-Note that this may not be a good option when using "expensive" tweaks that may stall the frame for a moment, like compiling shaders.
+Note that this may not be a good option when using "expensive" optimizations that may stall the frame for a moment, like compiling shaders.

 Defaults to `false`.